Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 - no more need to use emoncmsdbupdate.php in the makefile : mariadb tables initialisation is done when the first user is created.
 Could get rid of the makefile but I dont want to introduce more shell details in the Dockerfile

-- a oneshot s6 service called emoncms_pre to create the timeseries folders and give the correct permission.
+- a oneshot s6 service called emoncms_pre to create the timeseries folders, fix permissions and run mysql_install_db if needed

-TO DO : run mysql_install_db in the oneshot service
+- a oneshot s6 service called sql_ready initializing the emoncms database if needed and waiting for mariadb to be running, before starting the workers